-To get a more accurate number of turns, a coil with a known number of turns is needed as a reference.
-Do the following:
+To get a more accurate number of turns, a coil with a known number of turns is needed

 - 1. Repeat steps 1 and 2 above with the following changes: - 2.
 Insert the reference coil into the current probe. - 3.
 Insert the test coil into the current probe so that the currents are in opposite directions to each other as shown.
 The polarity of the coil current must be observed to determine whether the test coil has more or fewer turns than the reference coil.
 The number of turns can be calculated using the following formula: